 The molecular structure of MPc is illustrated in (Figure-1) wherein the central metal (M) is coordinated to four N atoms.
-Full geometry optimization of each MPcis performed using MP3 method.
-The final geometry reached were D{2h} for CoPc and NiPc, while it was D{4h} for CuPc.
+Full geometry optimization of each MPc performed using MP3 method.
+The final geometry reached were $D{2h}$ for CoPc and NiPc, while it was $D{4h}$ for CuPc.

-The D{2h} symmetry constraints lead tostructures that are very close to the expected D{4h} symmetry [19,20].
-The optimized bond lengths for the symmetry^[19,20].
+The $D{2h}$ symmetry constraints lead tostructures that are very close to the expected $D{4h}$ symmetry [19,20].
 The optimized bond lengths for the various MPcsare collected in (Tables1,2 and 3) for CoPc, NiPc and CuPc respectively.
 Experimental and more accurate Density Functional (DF) method results have been reported for comparison.
-From the first row, the metal-nitrogen distances (N1-M) in CoPc and CuPc werecomparable to DF method results while it was moreaccurate for the closed-shell NiPc than the reported DF method results.
+From the first row, the metal-nitrogen distances (N1-M) in CoPc and CuPc were comparable to DF method results while it was more accurate for the closed-shell NiPc than the reported DF method results.
 Regarding the N1-C1 bond length within the Pc ring, it is evident that PM3 method was unable to predict this bond length accurately as much as the rest of the bond lengths.
-The C1-N2 bond length, more distantfrom the metal, is less dependent upon the nature of thelatter; even less sensitivity is observed in the other aspects of the Pc geometry.
-Theoretical results for the structural parameters of MPcfrom other authors are also listed in TableI for comparison.
-The geometries from those calculations arevery similar to our own.Generally, the calculated geometry and all results arein good agreement with experimental and reported theoretical results.